+Key observation

 Inter-organizational networks/platforms in the district and their recent activities:

 • Payment for Sediment Retention technical committee -- initiated by Hariyo Ban.
 The network is involved in working for Payment for Sediment Retention in middle Marsandy hydropower project.
-This committee is 5 membered technical committee (DADO, DFO, DiSCO, Chamber of Commerce and DDC) led by DDC
+This committee is 5 membered technical committee comprises of DADO, DFO, DiSCO, Chamber of Commerce and DDC and which is led by DDC

 • District Environment, Energy and Climate Change Coordination Committee (DEECCCC).
-This is a committee in DDC formed as per the decision of MOFALD to coordinate climate change related activities in the district.
+This is a committee recently established based on the circular from MoFALD and housed at DDC to coordinate climate change related activities in the district.
 Secretariat of the committee is in Energy and Environment unit of DDC which is also AEPC's program implementation unit.
 The committee led to develop district energy, environment and climate change plan.

 • District disaster risk management committee (DDRMC).
 The committee is under chairmanship of CDO and DDC is the secretariat.
 The committee coordinates disaster response in the district.
 It led development of district disaster risk management plan under leadership of Red Cross.

-• District forest coordination committee (DFCC) chair by LDO and DFO is member secretary.
+• District forest sector coordination committee (DFSCC) chair by LDO and DFO is member secretary.

-Following are the key observations:
+key observations with these research questions:

 How political parties and government organizations are represented in those institutions?